rodrigocfd/wikipedia-templates/src/react-multi-locale/README.md

 }
 ```

-We load all these files:
+We load all these files into `LocaleProvider`:

 ```javascript
 import en from './en';